• Recipes

 And don’t forget to share it with your family and friends.

-CRAVING FOR MORE, TRY THESE OTHER WINTER DELICACIES!
+CRAVING FOR MORE?
+TRY THESE OTHER WINTER DELICACIES!

-Sarson ka saag in a kadai
+Sarson ka saag in a kadhai garnished with garlic tempering

 Sarson Ka Saag

-4.59 from 12 votes
+4.67 from 15 votes

-Calories 247 kcal
+Calories: 247 kcal

 INGREDIENTS